department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/prototype-1.md

 ### What is the *Prototype* phase?

-* The primary objective of the *Prototype* phase is to answer the question: *How can your team best meet the user needs you identified in research and discovery?*
+* The primary objective of the *Prototype* phase is to answer the question: *How can your team best meet the user needs you identified in Research and Discovery?*

 * The primary outcome of the *Prototype* phase is *a clear definition of your **Minimum Viable Product (MVP)** and a solid plan for how you'll build it.*
   <blockquote class="plain-blockquote">